i The nature of the UK insurance and reinsurance market

-Consistent with ensuring that brokers act in the best interests of their clients, English regulation places a strict prohibition upon additional payments that are contingent upon the amount of business or the profitability of the business being entered into.
+Consistent with ensuring that brokers act in the best interests of their clients, English regulation places a strict prohibition upon additional payments that are contingent upon the amount of business placed by the broker with a particular underwriter or the profitability of the business being entered into by an underwriter.

 The agent's duty of disclosure

 For contracts entered into before 12 August 2016, the law on the duty of disclosure affecting brokers is contained within Section 19 MIA.
 This provides that a placing broker is required to disclose to the insurer every material circumstance about the risk to be placed that is known to it or that in the ordinary course of business ought to be known by, or to have been communicated to, it.
 When IA15 came into force in August 2016, this provision was repealed; now, the broker's knowledge is attributable to the proposer, insofar as it is reasonably available to it.
 The broker owes a professional duty of care to the proposer to ensure that it does not cause the proposer to be in breach of its duty to make a fair presentation.
 The only exception to this is that a broker will not be required to disclose material information that it acquired while acting as agent for a third party if that information is confidential to the third party.